patrickhuber/Pliant/README.md

 // use the calculator grammar from above var parseEngine = new ParseEngine(grammar);

-// use the parse interface to querying the parse engine
+// use the parse interface to query the parse engine for state
-// for state and use that state to select lexer rules. var parseInterface = new ParseInterface(parseEngine, input);
+// and use that state to select lexer rules. var parseInterface = new ParseInterface(parseEngine, input);

 // when a parse is recognized, the parse engine is allowed to move